 A Shared Mailbox is an email address that multiple people can log into and manage.
-While the mailbox has its own password, users who have access to the shared mailbox will be able to log in using their personal credentials.
+While the mailbox has its own password, users with access to the shared mailbox will log in using their personal credentials.

-NOTE: Distribution Groups will continue to be created and managed centrally by IT, rather than allowing users to create their own at groups.google.com.
+Note: IT will continue to create and centrally manage Distribution Groups, rather than allowing users to create their own at groups.google.com.
 To modify recipients of a group you manage, IT will grant you access at pages.emerson.edu/myaccount/groupmanagement.
 Some distribution lists will have restrictions on who can and can't send to them—those who manage that level of access will be the only users of groups.google.com.

 If you have access to a shared mailbox, simply click on your user icon in the top right and you will see it there.
 Clicking on the email will open it in a new tab.

-The popup will then ask for final approval.
-From here the user will receive an email where he/she just needs to select the Accept link.
+The popup will ask for final approval, click Send email to grant access.
+The user will receive an email where they need to follow the Accept link.

-If you are apart of a distribution group and want "Send As" permission, please put in a ticket at it.emerson.edu.
+Note: If you are in a distribution group and want "Send As" permission, please put in a ticket at firstname.lastname@example.org.

-This will open a small window.
-Add the name you wish to send as under Name and the email address below that.
+In the pop-up window, add the name you wish to send as for Name and the email address below that.
 Then click Next Step.

-Next, it will ask you to send a verification message to the send-as email address.
-Whoever has access to that email just needs to click the accept link in the email and you will have send as access.
+It will ask you to send a verification message to the "send as" email address.
+Whoever has access to that email needs to click the Accept link in the email for you to receive "send as" access.

 Sending to a distribution group in Gmail is super simple!
 Just type the email of the group in the To field and Gmail will send it to every member of the group.

-If you previously access to a shared calendar, it should appear automatically.
+If you previously accessed a shared calendar, it should appear automatically.
 However if not, follow these steps to add it.

-On the left hand side, you will see a space under Other Calendars to type in a calendar to add.
+On the left-hand side, you will see space under Other Calendars to type in a calendar to add.

 If you have access to the calendar and can see the events, you are all set.
-However, if you can only see "Busy" for events, like above, you will need to be given access.
+However, if you can only see "busy" for events, you will need to request access.

-If you have the password for the shared mailbox, log into the mailbox and navigate to the calendar.
-Then in the drop down box next to the name of the calendar, click Calendar Settings.
+If you have the password for the shared mailbox, log in to the mailbox and navigate to the calendar (as previously mentioned).
+Then in the dropdown box next to the name of the calendar, click Calendar settings.